Organisations can access resources to improve the way they respond to people experiencing co-existing problems.

 Te Pou provides tools and guidance to support organisations to deliver effective talking therapy programmes.

-Te Pou is a source of information and resources to support organisations to integrate workforce planning with service development.
+Information and resources to support organisations to integrate workforce planning and development with service development.